Organizations Providing Child Sexual Abuse Information

 The NCTSN is funded by the Center for Mental Health Services, Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services, through a Congressional initiative, the Donald J. Cohen National Child Traumatic Stress Initiative.
 The NCTSN is jointly coordinated by UCLA and Duke University.

 Training Specific: The NCAC is one of the providers of training for professionals working with abused children and their families.
 These trainings are both multidisciplinary and discipline-specific.
-Training resources include:
+See list of trainings and training opportunities .

 Training Specific: A Resources section offers a list of organizations that provide training and technical assistance to build the capacity of service providers and communities to respond to human trafficking as it intersects with multiple systems.
 A short synopsis and contact information on each is provided.
 Training audiences include youth-serving organizations, government agency service providers, and communities who respond to human trafficking.